sbl-sdsc/mmtf-pyspark/README.md

 # Mmtf-pyspark
 Methods for parallel and distributed analysis and mining of the Protein Data Bank using MMTF and Apache Spark.

-This project is still currently under developement.
+This project is still currently under development.

 # Installation